freefestivalsnightlifefamily-friendlyoutdoor

 The Daytime Feria (Feria de Día)

 The drink of the Feria is Cartojal, a sweet white wine from the Málaga mountains.
-It's served ice cold, it goes down far too easily, and it's everywhere.
-Pace yourself.
+It's served ice cold and goes down far too easily in 33-degree heat, which is the point.

 Daytime Feria de Málaga